kullbom/dbflow/Milestones.md

 [x] There is a bug that makes the connection corrupt sometimes after cloning

+## Version 0.6.0

+[x] Don't generate objects (tables, views, etc) from system schemas other then "dbo" [x] Add option to control formatting of typenames

 ## Version 1.0.0

 [ ] Instead of generating failing XML scripts: output warning and "scripts" with comments that it is not yet supported.